 How to Make Blueberry Pie Bars

-Next, make the creamy filling and pour it over the crust.
+- Make the creamy filling: Then, pour it over the crust.
 Use a spatula or the back of a spoon to spread the filling out evenly.

 Can I Double This Recipe?

 Mostly likely, yes!
 Simply double the ingredients and bake in a 9×13-inch baking dish.
 You may need to bake the bars for slightly longer if using a larger pan.

 It is hard to say since I have never made this specific blueberry dessert with gluten-free flour, so I cannot comment on results based on my personal experience.
 I have only made it as written.